With Lime teaming up with Uber, can rival Bird afford to go it alone?

 Consider that in January 2017, Google added the ability to book an Uber ride to both the Android and iOS versions of its Google Maps service.
 Uber might have thought that a coup, too, at the time.
 But last summer, Google quietly removed the feature from its iOS app, and it removed the service from Android just last month.
 If there wasn’t much outrage over the decision, likely it’s because so few users of Google Maps noticed the feature in the first place.

 Lime’s arrangement could prove more advantageous.
 Only time will tell.
-But everything considered, whether or not Bird flies away with this competition will likely owe less to Lime’s new arrangement with Uber than with its own ability to execute.
+But everything considered, whether or not Bird flies away with this competition will likely owe less to Lime’s new arrangement with Uber than with its own ability to execute, including making its mobile app the kind of go-to destination that Uber has.

-Certainly, that’s what BIrd’s flock would argue.
+Certainly, that’s what BIrd’s flock would argue will happen.
 Yesterday afternoon, Roelof Botha, a partner at Sequoia and a Bird board member, declined to discuss the Lime deal, instead emailing one short observation seemingly designed to say it all: “Travis [VanderZanden] is far more customer obsessed than competitor obsessed.
 That is a quality we look for in great founders.”

 A Bird spokesperson offered an equally sanguine quote, saying that Bird is “happy to see our friends in the ride-sharing industry coalesce on the pressing need to offer a sustainable and affordable alternative to car trips.”